phalcon-kit/docs/docs/core/router.md

 #### Overview of Localized Routes

-Below is a table outlining the structure of Zemit's localized MVC routes, accommodating different locales:
+Below is a table outlining the structure of Phalcon Kit's localized MVC routes, accommodating different locales:

 | **Route name**                  | **Route path**                       | **Description**                                                        |
 |---------------------------------|--------------------------------------|------------------------------------------------------------------------|